 These things sound a bit tedious, but they’re the best way to measure your body’s change over time.
 Relying on the mirror isn’t enough; when I had gained my first 20 pounds of muscle, I didn’t even notice it.
 My eyes gradually grew accustomed to my new appearance.
 People at school, however, had taken notice and complimented me on the growth, leading me to realize how far I had come at that point.

-Supplements are not necessary.
-Seriously.
+Supplements are not necessary and they usually don't even help your progress.
 I’ve tried tons of them in the past (whey protein, BCAAs, sleep supplement, etc.) and they never really made the difference when it came to my fitness.

 Also, you don’t actually know whether the supplements have what they claim to have.
 The supplement industry is highly unregulated; even if a supplement is “FDA approved,” which is rare to begin with, the testing is not very thorough.